Alexandre-Silva/dotfiles/README.md

 # dotfiles

-Just my dotfile, not much else to say.
+Just my dotfiles, not much else to say.

 Use bootstrap.sh to get it up and running.